SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter2.md

 ## The statues of Daedalus

 > *Sokrates* taught *Plato*, who taught *Aristoteles*.
 Plato is considered one of the most influential philosophers.
-He founded "The Academy" - a kind of early univerity that dealed mainly in philosophy.
+He founded "The Academy" - a kind of early university that dealt mainly in philosophy.
 He also wrote The Theaetetus (amongst other books) which deals with the nature of knowledge.

 Plato said something along the lines of "that cool statue made by Deadalus is so well made we must tether it to the ground.
 Otherwise it'll run away.
 True belief is easily lost like the statue that runs away, while knowledge is like the tethered statue."

 Okay, Plato.

-I think an important key to the statement about true belief being unstable compared to knowledge is the fact that knowledge (often/usually) hooks on to other peices of true belief.
+I think an important key to the statement about true belief being unstable compared to knowledge is the fact that knowledge (often/usually) hooks on to other pieces of true belief.
 It fits as part of a system of knowledge I already have.
-It makes sence.
-True beliefs the contraty doesn't really exist in a context.
+It makes sense.
+True beliefs on the contrary doesn't really exist in a context.
 It is more isolated and doesn't have solid ground to stand on.

 Another point *I think* the writer is trying to make is that knowledge is (or could/should) be based on something.
 Logical reasoning, experience, something like that.
 There is "proof" leading up to knowledge.
 True belief can be based on nothing, or guessing, or weak reasoning.
 Knowledge is *better*, since it is more reliable, not easily mistaken, trustworthy.